-'effective' or 'potentially effective' with the remaining 2880 being constrained principally by market or infrastructure considerations at that point in time.
-Therefore, the Proposed Local Development Plan requires to ensure that there will continue to be a generous supply of housing land over the plan period and a further 630 housing units are proposed to be allocated across the Borders housing market areas.
 APEEB041 Violet Bank II, Peebles The contributors support the allocation of site APEEB041 for housing.
 They state that the site should be identified as a Preferred option.
 The contributors state that this site and the neighbouring already allocated site TP200 should be allocated as one site thus sharing and improving layouts and access.
 The site should not include the area covered by flood risk and preferably with an extra safety margin to take account of increasing extreme weather conditions due to global warming.
 A flood risk assessment has already been carried out for the site.
-The contributor states that they consider that a new vehicular link between Rosetta Road and the A703 over the Eddleston Water is not required; furthermore many of the site requirements for this site have already been addressed through work already completed Support noted.
-It should be noted that the site boundary to the site has been amended since the Main Issues Report was out for public consultation.
-In addition it is not intended that development will take place in areas at risk of flooding.
+The contributor states that they consider that a new vehicular link between Rosetta Road and the A703 over the Eddleston Water is not required; furthermore many of the site Because the Local Development Plan requires to conform to the SESplan Strategic Development Plan, the finalisation of the housing supply within the Proposed Local Development should await the outcome of the SESplan Examination.
+This is anticipated in spring of 2013.
+It is therefore proposed that the finalisation of the housing land supply within the Local Development Plan should await the outcome of the SESplan Examination, and be subject of the report to Council on the overall content of the Proposed Local Development Plan in spring 2013.
+Support noted.
+It should be noted that if this site does come forward within the Proposed Local Development Plan it is not intended that development would take place in areas at risk of flooding.
 A flood risk assessment will be required to inform the development of the site.
-In respect to the issue regarding the site requirement set out in the Main Issues Report regarding the need for a new vehicular link between Rosetta Road and the A703 over the Eddleston Water, it is the view of the Councils' Roads Planning section that this is necessary so as to improve local connectivity on both sides of the water It is recommended that the Council agree to allocate this site within the Proposed Local Development Plan.
+In respect to the issue regarding the site requirement set out in the Main Issues Report regarding the need for a new vehicular link between Rosetta Road and the A703 over the Eddleston Water, it is the view of the Councils' Roads Planning section that this is necessary so as to improve local connectivity on both sides of the water and to relieve congestion on Rosetta It is recommended that the Council agree that the final decision in relation to this site should be presented as part of the report on the Proposed Local Development Plan. --- --- --- ---